Startup CEOs: A Guide to Successfully Scaling Yourself (While Scaling Your Business)

 So what’s the solution?
 Learning to focus on what matters most and delegating everything else is key to successfully scaling yourself.
 If something doesn’t need to be done by you, it probably shouldn’t be.

-Remember, as a leader your time is as valuable as it is scarce, so it’s important to invest it only into the proactive tasks that matter most; because the truth is, you’re never going to “find” time to work on those important-but-not-urgent projects you’ve been putting off.
+Remember, as a leader, your time is as valuable as it is scarce, so it’s important to invest it only into the proactive tasks that matter most; because the truth is, you’re never going to “find” time to work on those important-but-not-urgent projects you’ve been putting off.
 You’ve got to make the time.

-Here’s a quick exercise to help you figure out what daily tasks you could (and should) delegate so you can continue scaling yourself.
+Here is a quick exercise to help you figure out what daily tasks you could (and should) delegate so you can continue scaling yourself.

-Step One:
+Step 1:

 Be as thorough as possible: Try to include everything from writing follow-up emails to managing your calendar to taking meetings and everything in-between.

-Step Two:
+Step 2:

 Review each task and categorize them into one of three categories: